 1. Introduction 3

 2. About the Clayoquot Biosphere Trust 4

 3. Mandates and How Our Work Connects 5

 4. Theory of Change: a Living Vision Guiding Our Planning and Partnerships 6

-5. Approach to Strategic Planning 8
+5. Priority Actions for 2021 8

-6. Priority Actions for 2020 9
+Appendix A: Cost of Living Adjustment (COLA) Calculation 15

-Appendix A: Cost of Living Adjustment (COLA) Calculation .
-15
+Appendix B: Program Key Messages and Rationale 16

-Appendix B: Program Key Messages and Rationale .
-16
+Appendix C: Approach to Strategic Planning 24

-Appendix C: Programs and Initiatives Staff Matrix .
-23
+Appendix D: Board Schedule 2021 25